May 31st 2010, Atlanta Georgia

 Background Story: Nairobi, Kenya 1990’s – Teenage years

 Hard to believe but I grew up chubby!
 By the time I was 15 years old I weighed 65 kilos/140 pounds by 18 I was 73 kilos/160 pounds while my mother only weighed 57 kilos/125 Pounds.
 I was often confused for her older sister.

 Being away in boarding school from the age of 12 played a part in fostering my huge appetite.
 My go to snacks when away from home were cookies, biscuits, potato chips/crisps, bread when home for the holidays pizzas, hamburgers, fries, fried chicken were a staple in my diet.

 “You’re shaped just like your grandmother”, who was a large woman, was the euphemism for “you’re fat”.
 I grew up hearing this from my loving petite aunt’s and cousins.
-Lucky for me, I had more important teenage things to worry about such as the latest music, dances, trends, partying etc My weight never ever bothered me.
-My sense of style was baggy jeans, checked shirts, boots which was the trend at the time.
+Lucky for me, I had more important teenage things to worry about such as the latest music, dances, trends, partying, boys 🙂 etc My weight never ever bothered me.
+My sense of style was baggy jeans, checked shirts, boots which aligned with the trend at the time.

 Atlanta, Georgia 1999- 2008

-I moved to the US in 1999 and my weight decreased without much effort.
-I attributed this to my new hectic college and work life but again, my weight was never of concern – I loved and was confident of who I was.
+I moved to the US in 1999 and my weight slowly decreased without much effort.
+I attributed this to my new hectic college and work life, then again, my weight was never of concern – I loved and was confident of who I was.

 Now back to 2010…